PolySync/polysync-core-cpp-examples/VideoDeviceViewer/README.md

 ### VideoDeviceViewer

 This code is an example application to demonstrate interaction with a video device using the PolySync Video API in C++.
-It will visualize LiDAR, RADAR and object data from multiple sources.
+It will visualize LiDAR, RADAR, and object data from multiple sources.
-This example has tools to freeze-frame and measure distance; color by source or type; great for building sensor fusion applications.
+This example has tools to freeze frame and measure distance, color by source or type, and is great for building sensor fusion applications.
 The graphics were built with OpenGL and are very extendable.
-It has a built in system/node management tool to dynamically handle nodes coming on/off bus.
+It has a built-in system/node management tool to dynamically handle nodes coming on/off bus.

 ### Hardware requirements